Affordable Homemade Dog Food Recipes and Tips

 I end up stewing or baking a chicken for her, along with cooking brown rice and a sweet potato.
 I also fix broccoli or collards for her.
 I just give her a helping of a green vegetable along with the sweet potato and chicken and she gets along fine.
 She is healthy and active.

-It’s easy to cook all the food one day and keep it refrigerated in the coldest part of my fridge.
+It’s easy to cook all the food in one day and keep it refrigerated in the coldest part of my fridge.
 I sometimes freeze the chicken and thaw it out as she eats it.
 I do reheat it in the microwave for a few seconds because she likes her food warm.
 Is she spoiled?
 Yes!
-But, she is so worth it.
+But she is so worth it.

 Gail